top of page

 Chickpea stew with tomato, turmeric, yoghurt, and harissa

-Tagines are the national dish of Morocco, complex, diverse and always delicious.
+Tagines are Morocco's national dish.
+They are complex, diverse, and always delicious.
 Though most traditional tagines are meat-based, newer dishes are moving towards excellent vegetarian versions.
-These use lentils as a protein source but do not lack in both the creativity of great chefs, as well as, are punchy with flavour.
+These use lentils as a protein source but do not lack the creativity of great chefs and are punchy with flavour.
 Hers is one such tagine from one of my favourite cookbooks.

-This chickpea tagine is loaded with complex flavours from a host of spices and herbs.
-The chickpeas are not out of a can so they retain a perfect bite that adds a lovely texture to the dish.
-Admittedly, this is not the easiest tagine to make, but the flavours far outweigh the effort.
-My guests all took seconds of this dish, passing on the meaty tagine that was also on the table.
+This chickpea tagine is loaded with complex flavours from various spices and herbs.
+The chickpeas are not out of a can, so they retain a perfect bite that adds a lovely texture to the dish.
+This is not the easiest tagine to make, but the flavours far outweigh the effort.
+My guests took seconds of this dish, passing on the meaty tagine on the table.

 Some cookbooks make me happy when I cook from them.
-The flavours and dishes are amazing.
-I waited a long time before I decided to buy this book and then regretted that decision.
-This is a beautiful book, the recipes are very unique in how this genius chef puts together flavours and dishes.
-All the recipes pop with flavours, beautifully laid out dishes, and wonderful food.
-This restaurant is definitely on my bucket list the next time I am in Venice, California.
+The flavours and dishes are unique.
+I waited a long time before buying this book and regretted that decision.
+This is a beautiful book; the recipes are unique in how this genius chef combines flavours and dishes.
+All the recipes pop with flavours, beautifully laid out dishes, and excellent food.
+This restaurant is on my bucket list the next time I visit Venice, California.

 Ingredients: